VictoriaMetrics/VictoriaMetrics/README.md

 to another do the following:
 1. Stop the VictoriaMetrics (source) with `kill -INT`;
-2. Copy (via [rsync](https://en.wikipedia.org/wiki/Rsync) or any other tool) the entire folder specified via `-storageDataPath` from the source node to the destination node.
+2. Copy (via [rsync](https://en.wikipedia.org/wiki/Rsync) or any other tool) the entire folder specified via `-storageDataPath` from the source node to the empty folder at the destination node.
 3. Once copy is done, stop the VictoriaMetrics (destination) with `kill -INT` and verify that its `-storageDataPath` points to the copied folder from p.2;
 4. Start the VictoriaMetrics (destination).
 The copied data should be now available.